open/close all folders

 A good bit smarter and more grown-up than he ever bothers to be in canon, probably due to the strong influence of the Pride and some very unpleasant events, starting in his fifth year, which demanded a higher level of maturity from him earlier than canon did.
 Unranked within the Pride mainly due to his ongoing, mostly joking, rivalry with Draco.

-Brilliant, but Lazy: He has excellent strategic skills and a strong mechanical aptitude, when he can be bothered to use them.
+- Brilliant but Lazy: He has excellent strategic skills and a strong mechanical aptitude, when he can be bothered to use them.
 Money, bragging rights, and Hermione upset or in trouble (not necessarily in that order) are his most common motivations.

-Disability Superpower: After losing his sight, he gets by through the use of magic that allows him to see infrared radiation.
+- Disability Superpower: After losing his sight, he gets by through the use of magic that allows him to see infrared radiation.

-Dumb and Drummer: "Ron is all boy.
+- Dumb and Drummer: "Ron is all boy.
 Being allowed—encouraged, even—to bang on things would make him blissfully happy."

-Eye Scream: He lost his sight in an attempt to save his brother Percy from a Death Eater attack.
+- Eye Scream: He lost his sight in an attempt to save his brother Percy from a Death Eater attack.

-I Just Want to Have Friends: As a child, before the Pack moved in; none of his older brothers were in his age range, and the only one nearby who was, was Luna... who was a girl and friends with his sister.
+- I Just Want to Have Friends: As a child, before the Pack moved in; none of his older brothers were in his age range, and the only one nearby who was, was Luna... who was a girl and friends with his sister.